 The first two forecasting methods represent the high and low extremes, and the third represents an attempt to forecast somewhere in between those extremes.
 Finally, the fourth method represents a new estimate, a brand new value taken from other sources if none of the other methods are able to produce the desired result.

-In our example we will predict that the current problems were caused by a one time event that isn’t likely to repeat itself.
+In this example we will predict that the current problems were caused by a one time event that isn’t likely to repeat itself.
 Thus, the EAC will use formula #1.

 EAC = AC + (BAC – EV)